CarPlan/Backend/documentation/setup.md

 ## NOTES

-1. To get access to the test routs add DEBUG=true to the environment vars
+1. To get access to the test routs add DEBUG=1 to the environment vars
+2. To get access to the admin user (name: admin, password: 1234) enable the debug flag